Talking (and

 Mediterranean race were as vile as our greatest authorities have

 discovered it to be?
-It is odd that the simple answer to this difficulty
+It is odd that the simple answer to this

 has not occurred to the writer.
 It is that those who governed the